Volary: Administrative division

+Etymology

+The origin of the name is uncertain.
+The name is possibly derived from the Czech word volař, denoting an ox trader or a farmer who raises oxen instead of horses, or from the Middle High German word wallaere ('wanderer').

 Geography

 Volary is located about 14 km southwest of Prachatice and 43 km west of České Budějovice.
-It lies in the central part of the Bohemian Forest.
+It lies mostly in the Bohemian Forest mountain range, only the northeastern part of Volary extends into the Bohemian Forest Foothills.
 The highest mountain in the municipal territory is Bobík at 1266 m above sea level, located north of the town.
 Other high mountains in the territory include Jedlová at 1089 m, Křemenná at 1085 m, Doupná hora at 1052 m, Větrný at 1051 m, Mechový vrch at 1012 m and Na Skále at 1011 m.

-The town is crossed by the creek of Volarský potok.
+The town is crossed by the stream Volarský potok.
 It flows into the Teplá Vltava, which runs along the southwestern border of the territory.
 The Blanice River flows along the eastern municipal border.

 History

-The first mention of Volary is from 1359 when the Prachatice councillor Ondřej from Volary (in Latin Andreas de Wallerii) was listed.
-The foundation of Volary was connected with the overall colonization of Bohemian Forest in the 13th and 14th centuries.
+The first mention of Volary is from 1359, when the Prachatice councillor Ondřej from Volary (in Latin Andreas de Wallerii) was listed.
+The foundation of Volary was connected with the overall colonisation of Bohemian Forest in the 13th and 14th centuries.
 The inhabitants were predominantly ethnic Germans from Bavaria.